aaronsaray/playtictactoe.page/README.md

 * Create a web project named after the project
 * Copy `.env.example` to `.env.local` and fill in values
 * Create a cloud firestore database
+* Enable the billing account by upgrading from Spark to Blaze (and putting a notification for budget of $25)

 ### Deploy